andypiper/my-glitch-in-bio/NOTES.md

 - swap domain to new project
 - add x-headers in vite config for fun and function
 - randomise the order of social links
+- add a webfinger redirect in vite config (points at Mastodon)

 ## TODO